top of page

 Week 4 – Displacement.

-Thank you for continuing with me through these early transitions.
+Thank you for continuing with the work.

 Olena